Foreign Travel Advice Laos

 Road travel

-You need a 1949 international driving permit (IDP) to drive in Laos.
+You’ll need to have both the 1949 version of the international driving permit (IDP) and your UK driving licence with you in the car.
 You cannot buy an IDP outside the UK, so get one before you travel.

-If you are planning to drive in Laos, see information on driving abroad.
 Roads in Laos are in poor condition and vehicles are not maintained to UK standards.
 Travel after dark significantly increases the risk of an accident, as vehicles often do not have lights.
 Livestock including water buffalo also stray on to the roads causing accidents.

 The recently opened Vientiane to Vang Vieng section of the China-Laos Expressway is the first contained high-speed road in Laos, with posted speed limits between 80 and 120km/h.
 Take care when using this road, as some local users will be unfamiliar with this type of carriageway.

-Mines and other unexploded weapons are a hazard throughout Laos and kill a number of people each year.
+Landmines and other unexploded weapons are a hazard throughout Laos and kill a number of people each year.
 Keep to main routes in rural areas, and do not pick up metal objects.
 This risk is higher after flash floods or landslides during the monsoon season.

 Extreme weather and natural disasters